horovod/horovod/docs/conda.rst

     # make sure horovod is re-compiled if environment is re-built
     --no-binary=horovod

-Note the use of the :code:`--no-binary` option at the end of the file.
+Note the use of the ``--no-binary`` option at the end of the file.
 Including this option insures that Horovod will be re-built whenever the Conda environment is re-built.

 Building Conda environment
 --------------------------

-After adding any necessary dependencies that should be downloaded via Conda to the :code:`environment.yml` file and any dependencies that should be downloaded via :code:`pip` to the :code:`requirements.txt` file you create the Conda environment in a sub-directory :code:`env` of your project directory by running the following commands.
+After adding any necessary dependencies that should be downloaded via Conda to the ``environment.yml`` file and any dependencies that should be downloaded via ``pip`` to the ``requirements.txt`` file you create the Conda environment in a sub-directory ``env`` of your project directory by running the following commands.

 .. code-block:: bash